Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Conclusion

 \section{Conclusion}

-To investigate the origin of the strong asymmetric rotation curve of the dwarf irregular galaxy WLM, we examined whether an $m = 1$ perturbation (lopsidedness) in a halo potential could be a mechanism creating such kinematical asymmetry.
-To do so, we fit the rotation curve of a lopsided halo potential model to that of WLM.
-There is a good agreement between corresponding gas kinematics of a perturbed halo potential and the observed gas kinematics of WLM.
-Contrary to \cite{kep}, our model provides a good fit to the WLM rotation curve simultaneously for both approaching and receding sides with a lopsided halo potential model with the best-fitting parameters of $\epsilon_{lop} = 0.11$, $\phi_{1} = 0 \degr $ and $v_{e} = 44 (km/s)$.
-For this best-fitting model, we mapped the surface density field for gas disk and stellar disk, as well as the velocity field.
-The latter shows asymmetric characteristics that is comparable to the observed one, e.g., Figure.
+In this study, we investigate the origin of the strong asymmetric rotation curve of the dwarf irregular galaxy \object{WLM} by examining whether an $m = 1$ perturbation (lopsidedness) in a halo potential could be considered the mechanism behind such kinematical asymmetry.
+To do so, we fit the rotation curve of a lopsided halo potential model to that of \object{WLM}.
+There is a good agreement between corresponding gas kinematics of a perturbed halo potential and the observed gas kinematics of \object{WLM}.
+In constrast to \cite{kep}, our model provides a good fit to the \object{WLM} rotation curve simultaneously for both approaching and receding sides, with a lopsided halo potential model with the best-fitting parameters of $\epsilon_{lop} = 0.11$, $\phi_{1} = 0 \degr$, and $v_{e} = 44 (km/s)$.
+For this best-fit model, we mapped the surface density field for gas disk and stellar disk, as well as the velocity field.
+The latter shows asymmetric characteristics that is comparable to the observed one, as shown, for instance, in Figure.
 5 in \citep{kep}.
 We conclude that a lopsided halo potential model can explain the asymmetry in the kinematic data reasonably well.